ca77y/angular-ya-treeview/README.md

 ```
 bower install angular-ya-treeview
 ```
-Include `ya-treeview` in your dependencies.
+Include `ya.treeview` in your angular app's dependencies.
 In case you are using included templates add `ya.treeview.tpls` as well.

 ## Usage example